Terms and Conditions

 +Also applicable where the Guest fails to turn up for their holiday without notifying us of their cancellation.

+a.
 Changes to advertised and confirmed holiday arrangements sometimes have to be made both before and after bookings are confirmed.
 Most changes to confirmed bookings will be insignificant and we have the right to make these.
 Where an insignificant change is made before departure, we will notify you in writing.
 No compensation is payable for insignificant changes.
 Insignificant changes are likely to include (but are not limited to) a change of confirmed cabin to another within the same cabin category or higher, airline, flight time of less than 12 hours, departure airport between London airports (Gatwick, Heathrow, Stansted, London City and Luton), airport of destination or aircraft (if advised).

 - (i) the proposed alteration(s) and any impact they have on the price of your holiday;

-- (ii) in the event that you do not wish to accept the alteration(s), details of any substitute package we are able to offer (and of any price reduction where this is of a lower quality or cost, there will be a price reduction);
+- (ii) in the event that you do not wish to accept the alteration, details of any alternative holiday we are able to offer and the applicable price (where this is of a lower quality or cost, there will be a price reduction);

 - (iv) the period within which you must inform us of your decision and what will happen if you don’t do so (this period will depend on how quickly we need your response).

+d.
 If you choose to cancel your booking in accordance with clause 9(1)c, we will refund all payments you have made to us within 14 days of the date we or the travel agent through whom you made your booking receive your written cancellation notification.
 If we don't hear from you with your decision within the specified period (having provided you with the above mentioned information for a second time), we will cancel your booking and refund all payments made to us within 14 days of our doing so.
-No compensation will be payable or other liability accepted (except as set out above) where a change results from unavoidable and extraordinary circumstances (see clause 9).
+No compensation will be payable or other liability accepted (except as set out above) where a change results from unavoidable and extraordinary circumstances (see clause 10).

 Occasionally, it may be necessary to cancel confirmed holiday arrangements.
-In the event we are prevented from performing your contracted holiday arrangements as a result of unavoidable and extraordinary circumstances (see clause 9) and we notify you of this as soon as reasonably possible, we have the right to terminate your contract.
+In the event we are prevented from performing your contracted holiday arrangements as a result of unavoidable and extraordinary circumstances (see clause 10) and we notify you of this as soon as reasonably possible, we have the right to terminate your contract.
 In this situation, we will refund all monies you have paid to us within 14 days of the date we inform you of the cancellation but will have no further or other liability to you including in respect of compensation or any costs or expenses you incur or have incurred.
 We will of course endeavour to offer you alternative holiday arrangements where possible which you may choose to book in place of those cancelled.

 If your flight is cancelled or delayed, your flight ticket is downgraded or boarding is denied by your airline, depending on the circumstances, the airline may be required to pay you compensation, refund the cost of your flight and/or provide you with accommodation and/or refreshments under EC Regulation No 261/2004 – the Denied Boarding Regulations 2004.
 Where applicable, you must pursue the airline for the compensation or other payment due to you.
 All sums you receive or are entitled to receive from the airline concerned by virtue of these Regulations represent the full amount of your entitlement to compensation or any other payment arising from such cancellation, delay, downgrading or denied boarding.
 This includes any disappointment, distress, inconvenience or effect on any other arrangements.
 We have no liability to make any payment to you in relation to the Denied Boarding Regulations or in respect of any flight cancellation or delay, downgrading of any flight ticket or denial of any boarding as the full amount of your entitlement to any compensation or other payment (as dealt with above) is covered by the airline‘s obligations under the Denied Boarding Regulations.
 If, for any reason, we make any payment to you or a third party for which the airline is responsible in accordance with the Denied Boarding Regulations, you must, when requested, assign to us the rights you have or had to claim the payment in question from the airline.
 If your airline does not comply with these rules, please visit the CAA’s website www.caa.co.uk for information as to the options available to you for resolving your complaint.

-In these Booking Conditions, unavoidable and extraordinary circumstances means a situation which is beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
-Except where otherwise expressly stated in these Booking Conditions, we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our obligations under our contract with you is prevented or affected by , or you otherwise suffer any damage or loss (as more fully described in clause 10(2) below) as a result of unavoidable and extraordinary circumstances.
+In these Terms and Conditions, unavoidable and extraordinary circumstances means a situation which is beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
+Except where otherwise expressly stated in these Terms and Conditions, we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our obligations under our contract with you is prevented or affected by , or you otherwise suffer any damage or loss (as more fully described in clause 11(2) below) as a result of unavoidable and extraordinary circumstances.
 Such circumstances will usually include (whether actual or threatened) war, riot,civilunrest,terroristactivity,industrialdispute,naturalornucleardisaster,adverseweatherconditions (including hurricanes), epidemics, fire and closure or restriction of airspace, airports and ports.
-Unavoidable and extraordinary circumstances will also include the Foreign and Commonwealth Office (www.gov.uk/foreign-travel-advice) or other EU foreign ministry advising against all travel or all but essential travel to any country, region or destination.
+Unavoidable and extraordinary circumstances will also include the UK Foreign Office advising against all travel or all but essential travel to any country, region or destination.
 In the event of different advice being given by EU governments, we will follow the advice given by the UK Foreign Office.

 (2) We will not be responsible, and you will not be entitled to any compensation, for any injury, illness, death, loss (including without limitation loss of enjoyment or possessions), damage, expense, cost or other sum or claim of any nature whatsoever which results from any of the following: